Nimo

 DNA replicates in interphase so each chromosome has two sister chromatids before mitosis.

-Spindle fibres pull one chromatid copy to each pole; centromere attachment is essential for even segregation.
+Spindle fibres pull one chromatid copy to each pole; centromere attachment is critical for even segregation.

 Telophase restores nuclear membranes; cytokinesis completes physical cell separation.

-Animal cytokinesis uses membrane furrowing; plant cytokinesis builds a cell plate because of a rigid cell wall.
+Animal cytokinesis uses membrane furrowing; plant cytokinesis builds a cell plate because of a rigid wall.

-Tissues with rapid growth or high turnover show many mitotic cells (growth, repair, meristems, embryonic regions).
+Tissues with rapid growth show many mitotic cells, such as in growth, repair, and meristems.

 Built with v0